itsToggle/trakt-scraper/README.md

             - A Real Debrid Account is mandatory.
 Without it the script wont work.
             - (Premiumize Account) This is optional.
 It will improve the chances of finding a chached torrent.
             - Aria2c
+            - WinRar
     1. Trakt Preperation:
             - Clean Up a little :)
             - Everything in your collection will be monitored for new episodes.
             - Everything in your watchlist (that isnt already in your collection) will be downloaded.
     2. First Launch:
             - The main script will ask for the needed inputs on the first start.
-You will need to connect it to Trakt.tv, your Debrid Services and Aria2c.
+You will need to connect it to Trakt.tv, your Debrid Services, Aria2c and WinRar.
     3. WebUI Setup:
             - The Script runs a local WebUI.
 The local server needs a netsh command to function, which is explained in this post here:
             - https://stackoverflow.com/questions/4019466/httplistener-access-denied/4115328.